Consensys/Uniswap-audit-report-2018-12/Uniswap-working.md

 #### Malicious Exchange Creator

-Importantly, the person who creates an exchange gets to point at any ERC20 token they like, which could lead to a few types of attacks.
+Importantly, anyone can create an exchange, and can set it to any ERC20 token they like, which could lead to a few types of attacks.
 An attacker may attempt to impersonate a popular token by naming it similarly, though as long as the default exchanges are statically added to the frontend manually exposure should be limited.

 More interestingly, the exchange creator could register a well known legitimate token, but initialize the liquidity pool in such a way that the token can never be used on the platform.

-There is also nothing that checks for the legitimacy of any ERC20 that gets inserted through the Factory, though the Exchange itself is created via a template, so the Exchange code can't be tampered with.
-The ERC20 tokens could be contracts designed to attack uniswap, or particularly vulnerable contracts might be added more prone to attack.
+There is also nothing in Uniswap to ensure a token address provided to the the Factory, is compliant with ERC20.
+However, Exchange contracts are created via a template, so the Exchange code can't be tampered with.
+The ERC20 tokens could be contracts designed to attack Uniswap, or particularly vulnerable contracts might be added more prone to attack.

 #### Malicious Web Attacker

-Since the front-facing portion of Uniswap is hosted on a website, anyone who gains access to the DNS, hosting, or Cloudflare account could deploy a malicious uniswap frontend that could, among other things, redirect transactions meant for the exchanges to a wallet controlled by the attacker.
+Since the front-facing portion of Uniswap is hosted on a website, anyone who gains access to the DNS, hosting, or Cloudflare account could deploy a malicious Uniswap frontend that could, among other things, redirect transactions meant for the Exchanges to a wallet controlled by the attacker.
 An attacker may also go after one of the many dependencies pulled in by NPM to inject themselves into the deployment process.

 ## 3 Issue Overview